2018 Fraser Sockeye Estimation Plan

 Mark-Recapture Studies: Mark-recapture studies are

-planned for Harrison and Tachie rivers (Summer Runs) and Adams River
+planned for the Seymour River (Early Summer), Harrison River (Summer Run) and Adams River

 - Enumeration Fences: Fences are planned for Scotch Creek (Early Summer Run) and Cultus Lake (Late Run).